rtidgreenberg/comms_manager/README.md

 #### Use:
 Set the variable PLATFORM_GUID to the desired GUID in hex format without dashes.

-Set the variable CCS_TO_PLATFORM_FILTER_GUID with the desired command topics that are uniquely addressed and contain the field `destination.parentID`
+Set the variable C2_TO_PLATFORM_FILTER_GUID with the desired command topics that are uniquely addressed and contain the field `destination.parentID`

-Set the variable CCS_TO_PLATFORM_FILTER with the rest of the topics that are being sent globally from the CCS to Platforms.
+Set the variable C2_TO_PLATFORM_FILTER with the rest of the topics that are being sent globally from the C2 to Platforms.

 Set the correlating Platform GUID as desired in the `destination.parentID` field.